YvesZHI/linux-maintenance/languages/c++/initialization.md

 ##### Value initialization
 This is the initialization performed when an object is constructed with an empty initializer. e.g. `T();`, `T obj{};`, `new T();`, `new T{};` etc.
 - if `T` is an array type, each element of the array is value-initialized;
+- if `T` is an aggregate type, aggregate-initialization is performed instead of value-initialization;
 - if `T` is a class type with no default constructor or with a user-provided or deleted default constructor, the object is default-initialized;
 - if `T` is a class type with a default constructor that is neither user-provided nor deleted, the object is zero-initialized and then it is default-initialized if it has a non-trivial default constructor; (e.g. `PODType obj{};` will invoke simply Zero initialization whereas `std::string s{};` will invoke Zero initialization then Default initialization.)
 - otherwise, the object is zero-initialized.